Accessing Treatment Services in Victoria: Overview

 Victoria’s state-funded general health and specialist mental health services are integral to meeting the range of medical and mental health needs of people with eating disorders.

-For people up to the age of 18 years, these services:
+For people up to the age of 18 years (up to 18 in CAMHS, 25 in CYMHS), these services:

 - receive enquiries and referrals from general practitioners, paediatricians, teachers and sometimes parents and young people themselves

 - undertake assessment, treatment, management and referral

 - provide individual, group and family-based interventions via community-based programs and inpatient services

 - deliver consultation and liaison services to some acute hospital paediatric/medical units

 Children and adolescents who need medical stabilisation should be admitted to an acute hospital paediatric/medical facility.

 If all avenues to deliver community-based treatment and paediatric medical inpatient treatment are exhausted, the young person may be admitted to an inpatient mental health service.